Causes of rain. Why is it raining? Why is it raining

 • mushroom.

-Using a figurative meaning, one can also mention such a phenomenon as meteor Rain- combustion of several, and sometimes more than a hundred meteorite bodies at the same time.
+Applying figurative meaning, we can also mention such a phenomenon as meteor Rain - combustion of several, and sometimes more than a hundred meteorite bodies simultaneously.

 Precipitation measurement

-Rain is one of the varieties precipitation.
+Rain- this is one of the varieties precipitation.
 To analyze the amount of precipitation, meteorologists collect raindrops in special cylinders.
-The thickness of the water in millimeters will be the value indicating rainfall.
-AT Moscow rainfall throughout the year reaches 670 mm., and in South America, in desert Atacama, the average is equal to 0.1 mm.
-The rainiest place on earth is Kauai included in the group Hawaiian Islands.
+The thickness of the water in millimeters will be the value indicating precipitation.
+IN Moscow precipitation level throughout the year reaches 670 mm., and in South America, in a desert Atacama, the average is 0.1 mm.
+The rainiest place on Earth is Kauai, part of the group Hawaiian Islands.
 Here the level reaches 11750 mm.
-It's hard to believe, but in the year there 350 days of heavy rains.
+It's hard to believe, but in the year there 350 days of heavy rain.

-In reality, clouds do not accelerate, but create conditions for precipitation fell at a considerable distance from a place where a good clear weather.
-To do this, from the leeward side, from aircraft, they spray granular dry ice or silver iodide crystals.
-Upon entering the cloud, the reagent forms a snowflakeand, water crystallizes, and it starts to rain.
+In reality, clouds do not disperse, but create conditions for precipitation fell at a considerable distance from a place where good clear weather.
+To do this, from the leeward side, from airplanes, they spray granular dry ice or silver iodide crystals.
+When entering a cloud, the reagent forms a snowflakeAnd, the water crystallizes, and it starts to rain.

 Comments0

-Questions like this begin to worry the child at an early age.
-I remember how, being small and getting wet in the rain, I asked my grandmother "what is it?" and "where does water come from in the sky?", and she tried to explain all this to me on her fingers.
-Already at school, I received a more detailed answer to my question from teachers.
-Now I'm trying to be a teacher.
+Questions like this begin to worry the child as early as early age.
+I remember how I, when I was little and got wet in the rain, asked my grandmother “what is this?” and “where does water come from in the sky?”, and she tried to explain all this to me on her fingers.
+While I was already at school, I received a more detailed answer to my question from my teachers.
+Now I will try to be a teacher.
 So, let's talk about what rain is and where it comes from.

-Just as a person sweats profusely on a hot day, so As the earth warms, moisture evaporates.
-Rising up and gradually cooling the water vapor condenses into clouds, first in them small droplets are collected and held in the atmosphere by air resistance, but the further those drops become heavier and heavier.
-Having reached a certain critical mass, they can't be held in the cloud and fall to the ground as precipitation.
-Depending on environmental conditions, several types of precipitation can form:
+Just as a person sweats profusely on a hot day, so does As the earth heats up, moisture evaporates.
+Rising upward and gradually cooling water steam condenses into clouds, first in them small drops collect and are held in the atmosphere by air resistance, but the further you go, these drops become heavier and heavier.
+Having reached a certain critical mass, they have already can't hold on in the cloud and falls to the ground as precipitation.
+Depending on conditions environment Several types of precipitation can form:

 • Rain.

 • Snow.
-At negative temperatures, water vapor rising up can bypass the liquid stage and immediately turn into solid snowflakes, which, falling lower, gradually melt and take the form of snow we are used to.
+At subzero temperatures, water vapor rising upward can bypass the liquid stage and immediately turn into solid snowflakes, which, falling lower, gradually melt and take the form of the snow we are familiar with.

-• Grad.
-When evaporated moisture rises too high, into the upper atmosphere, at sub-zero temperatures, it can crystallize.
-Crystals of frozen water have a lot of weight and it is quite difficult for them to stay in the cloud.
-In this case, we see the fall of "hard rain" or simply "hail".
+• Hail.
+When evaporated moisture rises too high, into the upper layers of the atmosphere, at subzero temperatures it can crystallize.
+Frozen water crystals have heavy weight and it’s quite difficult for them to stay in the cloud.
+In this case, we see the fall of “solid rain” or simply “hail”.

 • The rain caused weather forecasts to appear on the radio.
-Once the owner of a popular American radio stations was outside when it was raining and after that he ordered to establish new rubric in which they will tell about the possibility of rain several times a day.
+Once the owner of a popular American radio stations was outside when it was raining and after that he ordered the establishment new section in which they will tell about possible rain several times a day.

-• hot Botswana and South Africa's national currency is called "rain".
+• In hot weather Botswana and South Africa The national currency is called "rain".

 • Approximately one person in a million is allergic to rain.
-When hit under water, a person turns red and becomes covered with spots, if timely assistance is not provided, he may even die.
+When falling under water, a person turns red and becomes covered in spots; if timely assistance is not provided, he may even die.

-• in 1986, hail fell from the sky from the weight of one hailstone more than a kilogram, then 92 people died from this phenomenon.
+• in 1986, a hailstone weighing one hailstone fell from the sky more than a kilogram, then 92 people died from this phenomenon.

 Comments0